HeadspringLabs/building-the-better-way/docs/development-guidelines/build-scripts/phases-of-a-build-script.md

 {: .text-green-100 }
 [MinVer](https://github.com/adamralph/minver#readme) is a simple tool that generates a SemVer-compliant version number at build-time based on Git history.
 When building a particular Git revision with MinVer installed, it will always generate the same version number.
 Unlike other automated versioning tools, MinVer is based exclusively on Git tags and commit "height" between tags, granting a great deal of control over the version, regardless of branching strategy.

-MinVer is a Nuget package.
+MinVer is a NuGet package.
 Whether you are starting a new project or introducing it later, you should install the [package](https://www.nuget.org/packages/MinVer) for all projects that need to be versioned:

 ```powershell
 dotnet add package MinVer